Department of Race, Ethnicity, Gender, and Sexuality Studies

 Admission Requirements

 The certificate program will admit students in the Fall only.
 Students can complete the certificate in one calendar year.
 Students who apply for the certificate must have a Bachelor of Arts degree in humanities or an education field.
-All applicants must meet UTSA Graduate School admission requirements and be in good standing at the last institution attended.
+All applicants must meet UTSA Graduate Admissions requirements and be in good standing at the last institution attended.
 Current students may apply by completing the UTSA Graduate Certificate Form.

 Certificate Program Requirements

-To meet the curricular requirements for the Graduate Certificate in Mexican American Studies, students must complete 12-semester-credit-hours with a grade point average of 3.0 or above from the following courses:
+To meet the curricular requirements for the Graduate Certificate in Mexican American Studies, students must complete 12 semester credit hours with a grade point average of 3.0 or above from the following courses:

 A. Required course:3